samforwill/nlp-campaign-messaging/README.md

 ## Introduction

- This project applies Natural Language Processing (NLP) techniques to analyze the twitter messaging strategies of Marie Glusenkamp Pérez (WA-03) and Chris Deluzio (PA-17), Democratic newcomers competing in two of the most challenging districts for Democrats in the 2022 midterm cycle.<br />
+ This project applies Natural Language Processing (NLP) techniques to analyze the twitter messaging strategies of Marie Glusenkamp Pérez (WA-03) and Chris Deluzio (PA-17), Democratic newcomers who competed in two of the most challenging districts for Democrats in the 2022 midterm cycle.<br />

- Given the 2022 midterms were marked by the defeats of many election deniers and January 6th apologists, a secondary focus of this study is to assess the difference in our candidates' messaging strategies against distinct types of opponents— one faced Joe Kent in WA, a 'Kooky' nominee who fully embraced the 2020 election conspiracies, and the other faced Jeremy Shaffer in PA, a mainstream Republican who reluctantly acknowledged Joe Biden's 2020 victory (after desperately trying to avoid the question altogether).
+ Given the 2022 midterms were marked by the defeats of many election deniers and January 6th apologists, a secondary focus of this study is to assess the difference in our candidates' messaging strategies against distinct types of opponents— one faced Joe Kent in WA, a 'Kooky' nominee who fully embraced the 2020 election conspiracies, and the other faced Jeremy Shaffer in PA, a mainstream Republican who acknowledged, though reluctantly, Joe Biden's 2020 victory.

  <p align="right">(<a href="#readme-top">back to top</a>)</p>